Our staff

 Dr. Julia Colleen Miller has been working with PARADISEC since 2010.
 Based at ANU, Julia is the Senior Data Manager for the Language Data Commons of Australia (LDaCA) at ANU.
 She also oversees the ANU PARADISEC unit, where she manages the digitisation studios as well as trains staff, students, and volunteers in archiving, digital preservation and data management.
 Julia received a PhD in Linguistics, which focused on acoustic phonetics within the context of a language documentation project.

 Nick Ward has been working for PARADISEC since 2007.
-He coordinates operations in the Sydney office, works on collections, and helps manage the PARADISEC catalog.
-With a background in linguistics and anthropology, Nick is excited to be contributing to preservation and revitalisation of endangered languages and cultures.
+He works with depositors on collections, and helps manage the PARADISEC catalog and websites.
+With a background in linguistics and anthropology, Nick has a particular interest in languages and cultures of the Indian subcontinent, having written his honours thesis on the Marathi language.

 Jodie Kell works at digitising and preserving media and the management of the PARADISEC catalog.
 She has a Diploma in Audio Engineering and is currently a doctoral student at The University of Sydney supervised by Linda Barwick.
 Her thesis is about the role of women in music making in the Maningrida region of Northern Australia.